alanxue1/smartcart/README.md

-# NaviCart
+# SmartCart

-A smart shopping & recipe app that helps manage your pantry and shopping list with AI-powered categorization.
+A smart shopping & recipe app that helps manage your grocery shopping and meal planning with AI-powered categorization.

 ## Features

 - 🔍 Search for recipes and see what ingredients you need
 - 📋 Maintain a pantry inventory of ingredients you already have
-- 🤖 AI-powered ingredient categorization using Google's Gemini Pro
+- 🤖 AI-powered ingredient categorization using Google's Gemini 2.0 Flash-Lite
 - 📱 Real-time shopping list syncing with Firebase
 - 🗂️ Automatic categorization into:
   - Produce